backdrop-contrib/ip_login/README.md

 # IP Login

-  Log in automatically via their IP (v4) address ranges or wildcards instead of having to enter a username and password - plus many other features.
+Log in automatically via their IP (v4 and v6) address ranges or wildcards instead of having to enter a username and password - plus many other features.

-## Authors & main contributors

-  Originally By David Thomas - davidwhthomas@gmail.com
-  Now maintained by Jim Kirkpatrick - jim@i-jk.co.uk And with help from JohnV and others - Thanks!

 ## Features